furukawaken/furukawaken.github.io/_pages/cv.md

 <!-- * Ph.D in Version Control Theory, GitHub University, 2018 (expected) -->
 <!-- * M.S. in Jekyll, GitHub University, 2014 -->
 <!-- * B.S. in GitHub, GitHub University, 2012 -->
+-- * Ph.D in Mathematical Science, The University of Tokyo, 2020
+-- * M.S. in Mathematical Science, The University of Tokyo, 2017
+-- * B.S. in Mathematics, Nagoya University, 2015

+- Ph.D. in Mathematical Sciences, The University of Tokyo, 2020
+- M.S. in Mathematical Sciences, The University of Tokyo, 2017
+- B.S. in Mathematics, Nagoya University, 2015

 ## Work Experience
 <!-- ====== -->